Research Participation in the Department of Psychological and Brain Sciences

 General Policies and Procedures

-These policies and procedures apply to the recruitment of research subjects through the Department of Psychology at Drexel University from among the student body via our electronic presences, our laboratories, or lecture halls.
-Research protocols that have not been fully approved by the Drexel Institutional Review Board (IRB) are not eligible for recruiting participants from Psychology Department courses.
-Approval to recruit does not convey any endorsement on the part of the Department of Psychology.
+These policies and procedures apply to the recruitment of research subjects through the Department of Psychological and Brain Sciences at Drexel University from among the student body via our electronic presences, our laboratories, or lecture halls.
+Research protocols that have not been fully approved by the Drexel Institutional Review Board (IRB) are not eligible for recruiting participants from Psychological and Brain Sciences Department courses.
+Approval to recruit does not convey any endorsement on the part of the Department of Psychological and Brain Sciences.

-All research conducted in the Department of Psychology at Drexel University on campus or online, which involves our students, faculty, or staff, requires adherence to the ethical guidelines of the American Psychological Association and the full approval of Drexel University's IRB.
+All research conducted in the Department of Psychological and Brain Sciences at Drexel University on campus or online, which involves our students, faculty, or staff, requires adherence to the ethical guidelines of the American Psychological Association and the full approval of Drexel University's IRB.

 All aspects of recruitment from Psychology courses is at the discretion of the course instructors, which includes, but is not limited to, extra credit, record keeping, and scheduling.
 Instructors are free to decline involvement in any study.